schoffelen/gcmi/README.md

     Calculate GCMI between a (possibly multidimensional) continuous variables x and a discrete y (with values between 0 and Ym-1 inclusive).

+*  `I = gccmi_ccc(x,y,z)`

+    Calculate GCMI between two (possibly multidimensional) continuous variables x and y conditioned on a third, z. x / y / z can have any marginal distribution but should not contain repeated values.

 #### Low level functions